 The area around Seguret is well known for the scenic beauty of the Dentelles de Montmirail and the chance to enjoy the natural environment but you also find lots of small traditional Provencal villages such as Vaison-la-Romaine and others that are less well known, as well as the highly esteemed Roman monuments at Orange to the west of here.

-Map of Seguret and places to visit
+Map of Seguret and places nearby

 Visit near Seguret with France This Way reviews

 ... or see ALL recommended places to visit in Vaucluse

 Tourist classifications for Seguret

 Seguret is classified as a one of the most beautiful village in France (plus beau villages)

 Address: Séguret, Vaison-la-Romaine, Carpentras, Provence, 84110, France || GPS: latitude 44.206667, longitude 5.023611

 - Dentelles de Montmirail: site of natural beauty (4 km)

 - Cathédrale Notre Dame de Nazareth (Vaison-la-Romaine): religious monument (6 km)